Teen Autism » Siblings

 I take my nachos out of the oven and sit down next to Nigel, who has eaten his whole wheat buns.
 He tells me his ideas, like suggesting to JFK that he use a “decoy” in the car.
 I suggest having him re-route the motorcade.
 “That would make the assassins suspicious, Mom.”
 I suggest that an inflatable President in the car would as well.
 “It could be mechanized so it would wave.”
 All this time he is making perfectly appropriate eye contact with me.
 He is conversing.
 And I’m trying not to dwell on the fact that my other son stormed out of the room (thanks, puberty) yelling about the very thing that Nigel has so diligently been trying to accomplish.

 Someday, we will all sit around this table at the same time, all with the same food, and we will converse, and we will not have accusations of staring and rudeness flying around.
-We will have mastered eye contact.
-And dinner.
 It will probably happen right around the time that Nigel invents his time machine.

 Technicians in Training